thomas-fossati/draft-fft-rats-eat-measured-component/draft-fft-rats-eat-measured-component.md

 # Information Model {#measured-component}

 A "measured component" information element includes the digest of the component's sampled state along with metadata that helps in identifying the component.
-Optionally, any entities authorized to installing the component on the attester can also be specified.
+Optionally, any entities responsible for signing the installed component can also be specified.

 The information model of a "measured component" is described in {{tab-mc-info-elems}}.